What’s Intended To Help Shouldn’t Hurt

 Follow the exact dosing instructions

-Instructions given by your doctor or that are written on the medication label are provided for a reason!
+Instructions given by your doctor or that is written on the medication label are provided for a reason!
 Medication is more than just drugs prescribed by your doctor.
 It includes over-the-counter products, vitamins and minerals, and herbal and natural health products.
 You should consult with your pharmacist before combining prescription, non-prescription or natural health products.

 Never share medication